-The Andrology Laboratory at the Heart of England Foundation Trust (HEFT) is a UKAS Accredited Service (ISO15189:2012), currently operating from a single site located on the 2nd Floor of the Fothergill Block at Good Hope Hospital.
+The Andrology Laboratory at University Hospitals Birmingham (UHB) is a UKAS Accredited Service (ISO15189:2012), currently operating from a single site located on the 1st Floor of the Sheldon Unit at Good Hope Hospital.

 The laboratory's priority is to provide a comprehensive semen analysis service for Consultants, Urologists and General Practitioners from the Birmingham and Solihull area.
-This includes semen analysis for fertility investigations (Diagnostic Semen Analysis) and post-operative analysis of semen following a vasectomy operation (Post Vasectomy Semen Analysis).
-Retrograde analysis will not be undertaken in Andrology (at the moment), but referrals for this investigation will be actioned by the laboratory staff who will forward the details to Midland Fertility where these tests will be undertaken (CPA Accredited Laboratory)..
+This includes semen analysis for fertility investigations (Diagnostic Semen Analysis) and post-operative analysis of semen following a vasectomy operation (Post Vasectomy Semen Analysis) and retrograde analysis of urine.

-The laboratory operates on a clinic based service and will have 2300 available appointments per annum to cover the annual workload of routine diagnostic semen analysis and post-vasectomy samples.
-At present the ratio of diagnostic semen analysis to post vasectomy patients is undetermined but this will be monitored and feedback given in future versions of this handbook.
+The laboratory operates on a clinic based service and will have 2300 - 2500 available appointments per annum to cover the annual workload of routine diagnostic semen analysis and post-vasectomy samples.
 Routinely patients will be given an appointment to attend the Andrology Department for on-site sample production in a designated private clinic room, however in exceptional circumstances samples may be produced off site if then able to be delivered to the laboratory within an appropriate time interval.

 The laboratory referrals can be made via: